z0Ld3v/z0Ldev/README.md

      - **Severity:** High (for H-1 and H-2)
      - **Mitigations:** Implement encryption, add access controls, and correct documentation.

-More audits will be added as I continue my journey toward mastering smart contract security.
+More audits will be added as I further establish my expertise in smart contract security and contribute leading-edge practices to the industry.

 ## Let's Connect! 🌐
 Feel free to reach out to me through the following platforms: